Ken-rozairo/System-IV/README.md

 # System-IV
-A tailored invoice verification system for the logistics industry is proposed.
-This IT solution will automate the examination of invoices by meticulously cross-checking calculations and conducting in-depth financial analysis on each document, ensuring accuracy and streamlining the financial process.
+This system offers comprehensive invoice validation by conducting meticulous calculations and precise financial costing for each Invoice as the solution for Accurate Quick costing & Processing of the Invoice.